Silver(I) fluoride

 Silver(I) fluoride is the inorganic compound with the formula AgF.
 It is one of the three main fluorides of silver, the others being silver subfluoride and silver(II) fluoride.
 AgF has relatively few niche applications; it has been employed as a fluorination and desilylation reagent in organic synthesis and in aqueous solution as a topical caries treatment in dentistry.

-The hydrates of AgF present as colourless, while pure anhydrous samples are yellow.
+The hydrates of AgF present as colorless, while pure anhydrous samples are yellow.

 Preparation

 High-purity silver(I) fluoride can be produced by the heating of silver carbonate to 310 C under a hydrogen fluoride environment, in a platinum tube: